 Here is how it works:

 Any staff member can get the undivided attention of the MOD by saying “Arrrr” followed immediately by a table number and seat position, and then the issue: “Arrrr.
 Table 17 north.
 The guest found a piece of wood in her salad.” or “Table 44, I don’t think they like their wine.” or in the kitchen, ”Uh, Table 9 is At Risk even though they don’t know it yet.
 We dropped the slip for their entrees.
-It’s in the oven now, but it’ll be late – eight, maybe ten minutes behind.”
+It’s in the oven now, but it’ll be late – ten, maybe twelve minutes behind.”

 In order for your staff to learn never to hide mistakes, they must trust that making At Risk Reports will result in a focus on recovering guest satisfaction, not reprimand.
 It is important that one of the goals of the MOD’s intervention at the table is to protect the server’s tip.
 This is how trust gets built and Guests At Risk get reported.